muchiri322/muchiri322/readme.md

 ---

-# What I'm Looking For
+# What I am Looking For

 I am interested in opportunities and collaborations involving: